awslabs/j2119/README.md

 ## Usage

-There is only one outward, facing class, Validator.
+There is only one outward-facing class, Validator.

 ```ruby
 validator = J2119::Validator.new(schema-file)
 ```

-Where ```schema-file``` is the name of a file containig text in the J2119 syntax described below.
+Where ```schema-file``` is the name of a file containing text in the J2119 syntax described below.
 This yields a validator, which can be re-used, and should be, since its construction is moderately expensive: